Failed SSL handshake causes bip to write to a random socket, and never close the connection

 I'm attaching a patch that fixed both of these problems.

-#3 Updated by Pierre-Louis Bonicoli about 6 years ago
+Updated by Pierre-Louis Bonicoli almost 12 years ago

 - Help Needed set to No